 When students are on an optional placement in the UK or overseas or studying abroad, they will be required to cover their own transport and accommodation and meals costs.
 Placements can range from a few weeks to a full year if students choose to undertake an optional sandwich year in industry.

 Students are encouraged to obtain placements in industry independently.
 Tutors may provide support and advice to students who require it during this process.

 Student as Producer

-This service includes one-to-one coaching, CV advice and interview preparation to help you maximise your future opportunities.
-Having achieved new knowledge and skills, you will be fully supported to fulfil your career ambitions.
+This service can include one-to-one coaching, CV advice and interview preparation to help you maximise our graduates future opportunities.

 The service works closely with local, national and international employers, acting as a gateway to the business world.
-It advertises a range of graduate positions around the country.

 Visit our Careers Service pages for further information. [http://www.lincoln.ac.uk/home/campuslife/studentsupport/careersservice/]

-|Full-time||£9,000 per level||£14,500 per level|
+|Full-time||£9,250 per level||£14,500 per level|

 |Part-time||£77.09 per credit point†|

 The University undergraduate tuition fee may increase year on year in line with government policy.
 This will enable us to continue to provide the best possible educational facilities and student experience.